 A case is resolved by agreement or court order.
 If there is an agreement on all matters, then your case could be completed in 30 days and cost less than $1,500 (inclusive of about $300 in court filing fees).
 If there is a disagreement, then the court process must be followed.
 It will depend upon the issues, and how reasonable both parties (and the attorneys) are going to be.
-I sometimes put it this way: You want it done fast and cheap?
-Give your ex everything they want.
+To complete it quickly and economically, both need to be reasonable.

 It’s all about MONEY and CONTROL to him/her.

 Does it matter who files first?

 It usually makes no difference who files first.
 A divorce or a parenting matter is to be filed (generally) in the county in which Husband or Wife reside.
 In a parentage circumstance, if mom and dad were never married, the one who files first can have a significant effect on the case, especially if they file in another state.
 Be careful of relocation issues if you were never married.
 Call me for a free phone consultation 618-242-3310.
 Also see www.ourchildinfo.com as a useful resource to communicate with your ex.

 My child returns from the other parent and is unruly/belligerent and it takes me hours/days to get them back to “normal”.